 Having an antivirus to protect your PC and mobile devices is essential.
 And while a full-fledged antivirus usually requires an investment, there are a handful of truly free antivirus options to consider as a light or short-term solution, depending on your needs.
-We did some investigating, and here’s what we found:

 - Total AV Free Antivirus

 - BitDefender Mobile Security Free